You need to fix a bug. However it takes you a lot of effort to fix. The fix may also not be reliable. How can you avoid this situation?

 - Trying to understand concepts, algorithms and architecture related to the use case.
 Again, do not guess anything.

 - These steps may be done in parallel and iteratively.

 - Guess a cause of the problem based on the information that you can get in the sixth step.

 - Try to isolate the issue, i.e. try to reproduce the issue using specific code and unit tests, if possible.

 - Search for or propose a solution for the cause, i.e. propose a fix.

-- Test the fix.
+- Implement and test the fix.